PascalCorpsman/FPC_DOOM/lessons_learned.md

 i = 0;
 if (i++)
   x = 2;
-// i -> 2, x is still 1 (most FPC programmer would not expect this)
+// i is 2, x is still 1 (most FPC programmer would not expect this)
 ```

 ### Assignments during boolean evaluations